 If you are not sure how to explain chronic pain to your patient, you may find these explanations useful:

-If you are inexperienced in to doing this, consider asking a colleague to roll play having this conversation.
+If you are inexperienced in doing this, consider asking a colleague to role play having this conversation.

 Consider video recording yourself in consultation so that you can observe your own and patients’ reactions.